remote-android/redroid-doc/README.md

 ## Workarounds
 - Kernel 5.7+, need enable `binderfs` / `ashmem`
+- `redroid` require `pid_max` less than 65535, or else may run into problems.
+Change in host OS, or add `pid_max` separation support in PID namespace
 - SElinux is disabled in *ReDroid*; possible enabled with [selinuxns POC](http://namei.org/presentations/selinux_namespacing_lca2018.pdf)
-- sdcardfs currently not implemented, use `fuse` instead; may need run `modprobe fuse` first in some OS (AmazonLinux2?)
+- sdcardfs currently not implemented, use `fuse` instead; may need run `modprobe fuse` first in some OS (AmazonLinux2 ?)
-- CGroups errors ignored; some cgroups path not same with generic linux, and some (`stune` for example) not supported
+- CGroups errors ignored; some (`stune` for example) not supported in generic linux.
-- `procfs` not fully seperated with host OS; community use `lxcfs` and some cloud vendor ([TencentOS](https://github.com/Tencent/TencentOS-kernel)) enhanced in their own kernel.
+- `procfs` not fully seperated with host OS; Community use `lxcfs` and some cloud vendor ([TencentOS](https://github.com/Tencent/TencentOS-kernel)) enhanced in their own kernel.
 - vintf verify disabled (since no kernel)

 ## Contacts